raspberrypilearning/documenting-your-code/en/step_8.md

 To view your project website, you will need to **build** it.
 This converts all the project files into HTML files.

+--- task ---

-+ Run the following command to build your website.
+Run the following command to build your website.

 ```bash
 make html